Mental health emergency or crisis services

-Their priority is to assess and manage care and support emergencies.
-They aim to ensure that people are safe and cared for until a more thorough assessment of their needs can be carried out the following working day.
+- making sure that people are safe and cared for until a more thorough assessment of their needs can be carried out the following working day

-Samaritans offer confidential listening either on their 24-hour telephone helpline, or face to face without an appointment.
-Face to face drop-ins are available 9am – 9pm.
+Samaritans offer confidential listening either on their 24 hour telephone helpline or face to face without an appointment.
+Drop in support is available 9am to 9pm.

-SANE line is a national confidential out of hours telephone helpline that offers information, crisis care and emotional support to anybody affected by mental health problems.
-Interpreters are provided for callers to Saneline through Language Line, a service offering interpretation in over 100 languages.
+SANEline is a national confidential out of hours telephone helpline that offers information, crisis care and emotional support to anybody affected by mental health problems.
+Interpreters are available to translate into over 100 languages.

-- Cruse Bereavement Service can offer help and advice on a helpline.
+- Cruse Bereavement Service can offer help and advice by phone

 - NHS online provides health and medical advice, an online symptom checker and a directory of nearby services.

-- Patient Information Centre (PIC) offers self help leaflets which include questions you can ask yourself or family/friend about how they are feeling.
+- Patient Information Centre (PIC) offers have free self help leaflets and relaxation techniques.
+The booklets include questions you can ask yourself or family/friend about how they are feeling.

 Please note – The content on this website is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you are feeling unwell, make an appointment to see your GP or contact NHS 111.
 In an emergency, dial 999.